JasonKessler/scattertext/README.md

 * Added `alternative_term_func` to `produce_scattertext_explorer` which allows you to inject a function that activates when a term is clicked.
-* Fixed Cohen's d calculation, and added `HedgesR`, and unbiased version of Cohen's d which is a subclass of `CohensD`.
+* Fixed Cohen's d calculation, and added `HedgesG`, and unbiased version of Cohen's d which is a subclass of `CohensD`.
 * Added the `frequency_transform` parameter to `produce_frequency_explorer`.
 This defaults to a log transform, but allows you to use any way your heart desires to order terms along the x-axis.